 - How has God called you to: a. the ministry, b. the parish, and c. the United Church of Christ?

-- Choose a Biblical text and give specific examples on how it calls you and your congregation to faithful and fruitful ministry.
+- Choose a Biblical text and give specific examples on how it calls you to faithful and fruitful ministry.

 - What leadership lessons have proven valuable in your ministry?

-- What spiritual practices do you engage in that deepen your faith and nurture your resiliency for ministry?
+- What spiritual practices do you engage in and how do they deepen your faith?

 Application Time Line